hassanikyz/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-Initial model was based on LENET however, its accuracy at most went up to 88 or so after playing with hyperparameters like batch size, training rate.
+Initial model was based on LENET-5 however, its accuracy at most went up to 88 or so after playing with hyperparameters like batch size, training rate.
 Adding droputs increased accuracy to around 91 but it finally crossed 93 when preprocessing of images was added -- mainly grayscaling and normalization.

 My final model consisted of the following layers: